 On 18 April 1891, after a long life filled with encounters with the best and worst of of humanity, Jacob Henry Scheetz, M.D. died in Pottstown from the kidney and liver diseases he had endured for more than four years.
 He was interred in the eastern section of the Pottstown Cemetery.

-2. Bean’s History of Montgomery County, Chapter XXXVIII, Part I: The Medical Profession, 1884.
+2. Bean, Theodore Weber.
+History of Montgomery County, Chapter XXXVIII, Part I: The Medical Profession.
+Philadelphia: Everts & Peck, 1884.

-3. Directory of Deceased American Physicians; New York Times (General Notes).
+3. Directory of Deceased American Physicians, in The New York Times (General Notes).
 New York: 16 November 1882.

 5. Scheetz, J. H. in U.S. Civil War Pension Index (application no.: 576775, certificate no.: 865700, filed by the veteran, 14 June 1886; application no.: 511963, certificate no.: 319700, filed from Pennsylvania by the veteran’s widow, 30 April 1891).
 Washington, D.C.: U.S. National Archives and Records Administration.

 6. Scheetz, Jacob H., in Civil War Veterans’ Card File, 1861-1866.
 Harrisburg: Pennsylvania State Archives.

 7. Scheetz, Jacob H., in Pennsylvania Veterans Burial Cards.
 Harrisburg: Pennsylvania Department of Military and Veterans Affairs.